Glass delusion: Delusion

 In the 16th and 17th centuries of Europe, glass became a valuable commodity.
-It was regarded as a magical, alchemical object.
+It was regarded as a magical alchemical object.
 Associated with fragility and luxury, glass influenced the way noblemen of early Europe perceived their esteemed positions in society.
 This fixation on a novel material contributed to the manifestation of the delusion.
-Edward Shorter, a historian of psychiatry from the University of Toronto, attributes the novelty of glass material in 17th century Europe to the rise of the delusion, stating that "throughout history, the inventive unconscious mind has pegged its delusions on to new materials and the technological advances of the age."
+Edward Shorter, a historian of psychiatry from the University of Toronto, attributes the rise of the delusion in 17th century Europe to the novelty of glass, stating that "throughout history, the inventive human mind has pegged its delusions on to new materials and technological advances of the age."

-Concentration of the glass delusion among the wealthy and educated classes allowed modern scholars to associate it with a wider and better described disorder of melancholy.
+Concentration of the glass delusion among wealthy and educated social classes allowed modern scholars to associate it with a wider and better described disorder of melancholy.

 Contemporary accounts

-Robert Burton's The Anatomy of Melancholy (1621) touches on the subject in the commentary as one of many related manifestations of the same anxiety: Fear of devils, death, that they shall be so sick, of some such or such disease, ready to tremble at every object, they shall die themselves forthwith, or that some of their dear friends or near allies are certainly dead; imminent danger, loss, disgrace still torment others; that they are all glass, and therefore will suffer no man to come near them; that they are all cork, as light as feathers; others as heavy as lead; some are afraid their heads will fall off their shoulders, that they have frogs in their bellies, Etc.
+Robert Burton's The Anatomy of Melancholy (1621) touches on the subject in the commentary as one of many related manifestations of the same anxiety:

-Miguel de Cervantes based one of his short Exemplary Novels, The Glass Graduate (El licenciado Vidriera, 1613), on the delusion of the title subject, an aspiring young lawyer.
+Miguel de Cervantes based one of his short novels, The Glass Graduate (El licenciado Vidriera, 1613), on the delusion of the title subject, an aspiring young lawyer.
 The protagonist of the story falls into a grave depression after being bedridden for six months subsequent to being poisoned with a purportedly aphrodisiac potion.
 He claims that, being of glass, his perceptions are clearer than those of men of flesh and demonstrates by offering witty comments.
 After two years of illness, Rodaja is cured by a monk; no details of the cure are provided except that the monk is allegedly a miracle-maker.

-The Dutch poet Constantijn Huygens wrote a Costly Folly (1622) centered on a subject who "fears everything that moves in his vicinity... the chair will be the death for him; he trembles at the bed, fearful that one will break his bum, the other smash his head".
-His Dutch contemporary Caspar Barlaeus experienced the glass delusion.